Greenly "home-build" Lathe

 - circa 1915 -

-Although not backgeared or screwcutting, the design did allow the home builder the comparative luxury of a carriage hand feed along the bed by a leadscrew - even though there was no compound slide rest, nor the ability to swivel the tool slide to take short taper cuts, this being a serious impediment to casual use.
+Although not backgeared or screwcutting, the design did allow the home builder the comparative luxury of a hand-driven feed along the bed by a leadscrew - unfortunately there was no compound slide rest, nor the ability to swivel the single tool slide to take short taper cuts, this being a serious impediment to casual use.

 Greenly intended builders to use their own castings and also expected (rather ambitiously) for them to have the necessary skills to pour, in situ, white-metal bearings for the headstock and tailstock.
 There was almost certainly more than one design of Greenly lathe with another version having a twin-bar bed with the leadscrew running between the rails.
 The lever-action tailstock design of the lathe shown in the photograph below is, apparently, different to that in the original plans..